Southern rubber boa: Habitat

 The southern rubber boa is known to typically inhabit areas such woodlands and coniferous forests characterized by their developed soils and great vegetative productivity.
 These areas are typically moist and may contain accumulated organic debris that are largely-responsible for the moisture levels of inhabited sites.
 The southern rubber boa makes use of outcrops, loose and developed soils, as well as tree-debris to burrow and seek refuge.

 Distribution

-The southern rubber boa is distributed across the San Bernardino and San Jacinto Mountains, at elevations between 4,900 and 7,900 feet.
+The southern rubber boa is distributed across the San Bernardino and San Jacinto Mountains east of Los Angeles in southern California, at elevations between 4,900 and 7,900 feet.
 Phylogenetic analyses have conclusively distinguished northern and southern boas and identified an area in Northeastern California containing populations of both subspecies.
 Some intergrades between northern and southern boas have been located in isolated populations in the Southern Los Padres Ranges.

 Behavior

 A five-year study done in the San Bernardino Mountains of southern California analyzed the diet and behavior of the southern rubber boa.
 This study discussed the behavior of the southern rubber boa and its distinct tendency to eat lizard eggs, rather than the lizards themselves.
 The behavior exhibited from the southern rubber boa to eat the lizard eggs and not the lizard, is what separates the southern rubber boa from other rubber boas.
 In like manner, this study also found that female boa injuries are primarily received through other animals protecting their young from boa predation.